bseverns/bseverns.github.io/PRIVACY_ETHICS.md

 2. **Equity is a system requirement.** I design for the margins first and audit for disparate impacts.
 3. **Consent is an interface.** Opt‑in, affirmative, revocable, time‑bounded, and contextual.
 Consent UX is plain‑language and visible.
 4. **Data minimization.** If I don’t need it, I don’t collect it.
 If I must collect it, I keep it short-lived and secure.
-5. **Local first.** Prefer on‑device processing with no network calls.
+5. **Local first.** Prefer on‑device processing with minimal (no) network calls.
-6. **Transparency and legibility.** Publish assumption ledgers, data‑flow diagrams, and change logs.
+6. **Transparency and legibility.** Publish assumption ledgers, data‑flow diagrams, change logs, and share widely/freely.
 7. **Right to inspect, correct, and erase.** Participants can see what exists about them, fix it, or remove it—fast.
 8. **Open knowledge, not open people.** I release *code, methods, and documentation* under free/libre licenses while *protecting personal data*.
 9. **Accountability.** Clear roles, audit trails, and incident response.
 When harm happens, I repair where possible and learn in public.